-- 9.2 The application seeks to process up to 10,000 tonnes of contaminated soils, to divert them from landfill.
+- 9.2 The application seeks to process up to 100,000 tonnes of inert construction and demolition waste, including up to 29,999 tonnes of hazardous material, to divert it from landfill.
 It is necessary, in accordance with the WLP, to consider whether there is a need for a facility to manage these waste streams. - 9.3 Policy W1(c) of the WLP states that "proposals on unallocated sites for the recycling of inert waste will be permitted where it can be demonstrated that there is a market need, consistent with the principle of net self-sufficiency".
 The site is allocated, but for non-inert landfill, so it is necessary to demonstrate a market need. - 9.4 The West Sussex Annual Monitoring Report for the WLP notes that there were 1.295 million tonnes of inert construction/demolition waste produced in the County in 2017/18, an increase over the previous year (paragraph 5.4.5).
-It also notes that West Sussex was a net exporter of construction/demolition (paragraph 5.4.6), and that there was а construction/demolition waste recycling facilities in the County, leading to an under-provision (Table 10).
+It also notes that West Sussex was a net exporter of construction/demolition waste (paragraph 5.4.6), and that there was a decrease in construction/demolition waste recycling facilities in the County, leading to an under-provision (Table 10).
 Therefore, there is an identified need for additional inert construction/demolition waste capacity in the County, which this facility would help to meet, in accordance with Policy W1 of the WLP. - 9.5 In relation to the provision of capacity for the management of hazardous waste, Policy W7 of the WLP supports proposals for the management of hazardous waste "providing it can be demonstrated that they make a substantial contribution to meeting the needs of West Sussex for the treatment of the relevant waste stream(s)".
 Supporting paragraph 6.8.4 notes that "Due to the specific requirements for the management of hazardous wastes, the relatively small amounts generated, and the costs of establishing specialist facilities (which are likely to serve a national or regional need), there are currently no major facilities in West Sussex". - 9.6 The Annual Monitoring Report for the WLP does not include separate figures relating to hazardous waste arisings or management because these are included within the commercial/industrial or construction/demolition waste streams.
-Further, as noted in the WLP, hazardous wastes often require small, specialist facilities, so the aggregated data may not be relevant to the type of facility proposed.

-9.7 Nonetheless, officers have interrogated the limited data held by the Environment Agency and confirmed the following, albeit it is noted that is unlikely to represent the full picture:
+Further, as noted in the WLP, hazardous wastes often require small, specialist facilities, so the aggregated data may not be relevant to the type of facility proposed. - 9.7 Nonetheless, officers have interrogated the limited data held by the Environment Agency and confirmed the following, albeit it is noted that is unlikely to represent the full picture: